 Singapore Government Health Policy

 The Ministry of Health (MOH) is in charge of developing and regulating healthcare products and services, as well as devising policies and initiatives.
-The country’s mission is to revolutionise healthcare through IT-enabled delivery systems that focus on providing integrated and high-quality treatment, cost-effective services, improved public health management, and strong clinical and health services research.
+The country’s mission is to revolutionized healthcare through IT-enabled delivery systems that focus on providing integrated and high-quality treatment, cost-effective services, improved public health management, and strong clinical and health services research.
 MOH has been given enough money to put up programmes in order to fulfil these objectives, and funding is likely to increase in the coming years.

 Public health insurance scheme of Singapore

 Public health care in Singapore is financed through taxation, covering only approximately a quarter of all healthcare costs in Singapore.
 For the balance, individuals and employers shall be paid in the form of compulsory life insurance schemes and the obligatory saving plan deductions or the Central Provident Fund (CPF).
 Medishield, Medisave and Medifund are the main structure of the public health insurance system.
 The core of Singapore’s health insurance system are Medishield and Medisave.
-Citizens and permanent residents pay ordinary charges from their Medisave account and start utilising the Medishield account when circumstances are worse than they can claim.
+Citizens and permanent residents pay ordinary charges from their Medisave account and start utilizing the Medishield account when circumstances are worse than they can claim.
 You won’t be eligible for any government assistance for your healthcare, including MediShield Life, if you are not a registered permanent resident.
-In addition to being able to benefit from subsidised healthcare rates, you won’t have to pay for medications and doctor’s appointments out of the pocket if you don’t have private health insurance.
+In addition to being able to benefit from subsidized healthcare rates, you won’t have to pay for medications and doctor’s appointments out of the pocket if you don’t have private health insurance.

 Singapore’s healthcare costs